Sample collection guidelines

 For swabs, please mention the place and depth of collection, for urine collection the duration of collection and for fluids the type (synovial fluid, lumbar fluid) on the container.

-- Samples for blood culture should be stored at room temperature
+- Blood culture samples: store at room temperature

-- Lumbar fluid for culture stored at 37°C or at room temperature
+- Cerebrospinal fluid for culture: store at 37°C or at room temperature

 Permanent quality assurance